 The heart of our festival is open almost every day whether the festival is going on or not.
 We have a shop with a wide variety of folk music records, books and instruments.
-Under the magnificent brick arches in our cellar where musicians often rehearse, we have the non-formal education centre August Pulst School and the traditional music library.
+Under the magnificent brick arches in our cellar where the traditional music library is, musicians often rehearse and Estonian Traditional Music Center's workhops take place.
 We also house the cafe with the best view in the county and in Southern Estonia.

 Hike around the lake

 Music is best enjoyed with relaxed ears.
 There is nothing better to rejuvenate your hearing than going on a hike around lake Viljandi, accompanied only by twittering birds and your own footsteps.
 The trail is 12,2 km long and takes about two hours when walking at a moderate pace.